citra-emu/discord-bot/README.md

 ![Token](http://i.imgur.com/QwCmJJM.png)
 There's your token!
 Now its time to invite your bot to your server.
 Don't worry about your bot being started for this next step.
 Change the `client_id` in the URL to your Client ID under App Details, then go to this url ```https://discordapp.com/oauth2/authorize?&client_id=YOUR_CLIENT_ID_HERE&scope=bot&permissions=0```
 ![Authorize Bot](http://i.imgur.com/Ggwy0BP.png)
-Now select your sever, then click authorize.
+Now select your server, then click authorize.
 ![Authorized](http://i.imgur.com/4cqNcs1.png)
 That's it!
 Now you can start your bot.